-The governance framework comprises the systems and processes, and culture and values, by which it is accountable to, engages with and leads the community.
+The governance framework comprises the systems, processes, culture and values, by which the Royal Borough is accountable and also engages with and leads the community.
 It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services.

 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot totally eliminate risks in achieving policies, aims and objectives and therefore provides a reasonable rather than absolute assurance of effectiveness.
-The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of the Royal Borough's policies, aims and objectives, to evaluate the likelihood of those risks occurring and the impact on the Royal Borough should they occur and how to manage them efficiently, effectively and economically.
+The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of the Royal Borough's policies, aims and objectives.
+The system evaluates the likelihood of those risks occurring and the impact on the Royal Borough should they occur and how to manage them efficiently, effectively and economically.